One-Project-One-Week/DevLeague-Frontend/README.md

 ## 🧠 About DevLeague

 **DevLeague** is designed for developers, hackathon participants, and tech enthusiasts to showcase and keep track of their hackathon participation records.
-It provides a clean, responsive interface with cool animations, hackathon status tracking, ranks, and team details.
+It provides a clean, responsive interface, hackathon status tracking, ranks, and team details.
+Apart from other platforms, we integrade point distribution system, so that everyone can have fun coding while flexing points. :):):)

 ---